niconicode/AI-Budgie-Identifier/README.md

 # Image Classifier with Finetuned Models

-This project implements an image classifier using a finetuned models from HuggingFace.
+This project implements an image classifier using finetuned models from HuggingFace.
 Models used include ResNet-18, ResNet-152, and MobileNet-V2

 ## Project Overview